abskmj/notes/content/posts/trading-view-charts/pancakeswap-tokens.md

 >}}

 # Chart for another Token
 By default, plots a chart for PancakeSwap (CAKE) token.
-Setting `?token=<token_address>` URL parameter plots for another token by its address.
+Setting `?token=<token_address>` URL parameter plots for another by its address.
 Below is a sample for UniSwap (UNI) token.

 {{< iframe
     src="//tradingviewcharts.gitlab.io/lightweight-bitquery-parcel/?token=0xbf5140a22578168fd562dccf235e5d43a02ce9b1"